CortezCreations/client-plugin-integration/README.md

 This is just for example to give a taste of my coding standards

  The main point of the integration was to use Memberium CRM settings to :
- 1. Limit visitors ability to purchase specific items throughout the Event Ticket forms and throughout the Checkout process.
+ 1. Limit visitors ability to purchase specific items throughout the Event Ticket forms and Checkout process.
  2. Ensure visitors attempting to purchase an event met permission requirements
  3. Push event details to CRM for the Ticket Purchaser and any additional attendee tickets purchased Other functionality